It’s good to know what you can claim when it comes to your rental property, especially when it can save you money.

 – Occurred when improving an asset.
 These expenses would be relevant in a tax sense if you were submitting Capital Gains Tax from a sale of a second property.

 – Is an expense occurred when trying to fix an asset to its original state or maintain the current state.
 This expenses will help reduce your tax bill.

 - You purchase a property which you intend to rent out.

-the property is a bit run down, kitchen cupboards are falling off, stained carpets and the roof tiles are missing.
+The property is a bit run down, kitchen cupboards are falling off, stained carpets and the roof tiles are missing.

-You could repair the cupboards, get a carpet cleaner to clean the carpets and replace the roof tiles – this would be a revenue expense, because you’re fixing and maintaining what was originally their, or,
+You could repair the cupboards, get a carpet cleaner to clean the carpets and replace the roof tiles – this would be a revenue expense, because you’re fixing and maintaining what was originally there, or,

 - You could upgrade the kitchen units, get hardwood flooring to prevent stains and get your roof replaced – this would be a Capital expense because you’re making more of an improvement than just fixing it to its original state.